simonseroussi/simonseroussi.github.io/source/_posts/2014-06-25-slash-regular-expressions-slash.markdown

 Not convinced?
 Follow me through this short exercice.

 -----
-#E-mails Checker: Regex in 3 steps#
+#Building a small E-mail Validator: Regex in 3 steps#

 In a recent lab, [**Regex_rally-ruby-005**](https://github.com/flatiron-school-students/regex_rally-ruby-005 "Flatiron's Github Repo"), students from the [**Flatiron School **](http://flatironschool.com/ "Flatiron School Website") were asked to write a regular expression that only matches given valid email addresses.